Turning Point Action: Resignation of Austin Smith

 In April 2024, Arizona state representative Austin Smith, who was an "election integrity warrior" and the TPAction National Field Administrative Director, resigned his TPAction position and quit his state reelection race after he was accused of forging voter signatures on documents he filed for his reelection run.

-Indictment of Tyler Bowyer
+Indictment and presidential pardon of Tyler Bowyer

-On April 24, 2024, TPAction COO Tyler Bowyer was indicted on 9 charges in connection with the 2020 Arizona fake electors plot.
+On April 24, 2024, TPAction COO Tyler Bowyer was indicted on nine charges in connection with the 2020 Arizona fake electors plot.
 On May 21, 2024, Bowyer and 10 of his 17 co-defendants pled not guilty after being arraigned in Maricopa County Superior Court.
 Bowyer was among five people who made their not guilty plea virtually rather than in-person.
+In May of 2025, Maricopa County Superior Court Judge Sam J. Myers found that prosecutors failed to provide the grand jury the full text of the Electoral Count Act to the grand jury, which outlines how presidential electoral votes are cast and counted.
+This ruling meant that Attorney General Kris Mayes would have to convene a new grand jury and share the text of the act in its entirety if she wanted to proceed.
+The ruling was appealed by Mayes in September 2025, and that appeal was denied.
+The Arizona Republican Party issued a response to the denied appeal reiterating that the indictment was "politically motivated".
+In November 2025, Bowyer received a presidential pardon from Donald Trump for his involvement.